 - Wear a surgical mask at all times and in all areas of your workplace if you can't maintain a physical distance of two meters;

 - Follow infection prevention and control protocols including diligent hand hygiene and the use of personal protective equipment when delivering patient care;

-- Avoid close contact with others when travelling to and from work and between shifts; and
+- Maintain physical distance with others when travelling to and from work and between shifts.

 - How do we determine which staff are essential?

 As communicated in previous bulletins, essential workers are people who provide services that are considered critical to preserving life, health, public safety and basic societal functioning; and who have been determined by their leadership, on an individual basis, to be critical to delivering these essential services.

 The designation of an essential employee is specific to this crisis and the unique circumstances at each site.
 These assessments will be done individually and revisited regularly to ensure the designation is still applicable.

 - Restarting patient & client services at PHC

 - Self-Isolating & Travel

 - Compensation & Leaves